 YES!
-As a middle school teacher working with students enthralled with “googling-it,” but lacking the skills to effectively evaluate and analyze online sources, Mr. Brisson highlighted exactly how I felt.
+As a middle school teacher working with students enthralled with “googling-it, it” but lacking the skills to effectively evaluate and analyze online sources, Mr. Brisson highlighted exactly how I felt.
 His sentiments are why I decided to take on the challenge of building a literacy and social studies classroom that fostered inquiry-based learning.
 This was not an easy task but, with the support of the Chicago Metro History Education Center, I was able to encourage my students to learn historical content by developing their own questions and arguments based on research into primary and secondary sources.
-I was also able to integrate literacy and social studies by supporting my students' research and critical thinking skills as they analyzed multiple texts through close read, synthesized information, and developed text-based arguments (aligned with Common Core standards).
+I was also able to integrate literacy and social studies by supporting my students’ research and critical thinking skills as they analyzed multiple texts through close read, synthesized information, and developed text-based arguments (aligned with Common Core standards).

 Interested in promoting inquiry-based learning in your own classroom?
 Check out the steps that I took along my journey:

 Step 1: Create a Classroom that Encourages Academic Conversations

 In an inquiry-based learning classroom, it is important that students understand how to respect and value each other’s contributions to the learning environment.
 In the beginning of the year, make sure to set norms with your students for your academic conversations and practice using Accountable Talk.